lucidlayer/traceform/README.md

 ## Contributing

-We welcome contributions!
+This is just the beginning, and we welcome contributions!
 If you encounter a bug or have a feature request, please open an issue on our [GitHub Issues](https://github.com/lucidlayer/traceform/issues) or [Discord Bug-Reports](https://discord.gg/dsrFUNGjCB).
 We appreciate your help in making Traceform better.

 ## License